 What is GDPR?

-GDPR governs the collection and further use of email addresses by the businesses.
-The main aim is to protect the personal information of the individuals.
-The law extends to the European companies and the companies which are doing business with any European contact.
+GDPR governs businesses' collection and use of email addresses, so it has great implications for email marketers.
+The law extends to European companies and companies doing business with any European contact.

 1. Lawfulness, fairness, and transparency

 DPR focuses on the three sub-principles while collecting, storing, and processing data:

 Lawfulness: Collect and use data by the GDPR, such as asking for consent, giving a clear opt-out option, etc.

 Fairness: Fairness is about not upholding any information from the individual whose data you're using.
 It aligns closely with the transparency principle.

 GDPR states purpose limitation as the data is 'collected for specified, explicit, and legitimate purposes' only.
 There should be a clear purpose behind the type of data you are collecting and storing.